KhaledMamon/MST-Algorithm-Project-GUI/README.md

-Project Title: Minimum Spanning Tree (MST) Visualization
+# Project Algorithm Analysis and Design
-Course: CS315 - Algorithm Analysis and Design
+### Project Title: Minimum Spanning Tree (MST) Visualization

-Group Members:
+#### El-Team:
-1. Khaled Gamal - ID: [Your ID]
+1. Khaled Gamal Mamon   - Sec: 3 - ID:
-2. [Student Name] - ID: [ID]
+2. Khaled mohammed taha - Sec: 3 - ID:
-3. [Student Name] - ID: [ID]
+3. Same                 - Sec:   - ID:

-Files Description:
+Project Description:

-- algorithm1.py: Contains the Naive solution implementation (using DFS for cycle detection).
+- algorithm1.py: Naive solution (using DFS for cycle detection).
-- algorithm2.py: Contains the Optimized solution implementation (using Union-Find data structure).
+- algorithm2.py: Optimized solution (using Union-Find data structure).
-- main_gui.py: The main application file.
-It provides a Graphical User Interface (GUI) to visualize the buildings, execute both algorithms, and compare their performance in real-time.
+- main_gui.py: It provides a Graphical User Interface (GUI) to visualize the buildings, execute both algorithms.
-- Final_Report.pdf: Comprehensive documentation of the project.
+- Final_Report.pdf: Documentation of the project.
 -----------------------------------------------------------------------------------------------

-1. Pseudocode for Algorithm 1: Naive Approach
+## 1. Pseudocode for Algorithm 1: Naive Approach
 Description: This algorithm sorts all edges by weight and iterates through them.
 Before adding an edge to the MST, it performs a Depth First Search (DFS) traversal on the current tree to check if a path already exists between the two endpoints.
 If a path exists, the edge is discarded to prevent a cycle.

   FUNCTION HasPathDFS(Graph, CurrentNode, TargetNode, VisitedSet):